 - Add brownie batter to the baking dish and spread into an even layer with a spatula.

-- Bake for 17-22 minutes, until the brownies start to pull from the edges.
-NOTE: Brownies will look under-done when first removed from the oven.
-This is OK and desirable.
+- Bake for 17-22 minutes until the brownies start to pull from the edges.
+Brownies will look under-done when first removed from the oven.
+This is okay and desirable.
 Do not over-bake brownies!